hosseinmoein/DataFrame/README.md

 7. Do not attempt to protect the user against `garbage in`, `garbage out`

 [DateTime](docs/DateTimeDoc.pdf)<BR>
-DateTime class included in this library is a very cool and handy object to manipulate date/time with nanosecond precision.<BR>
+DateTime class included in this library is a very cool and handy object to manipulate date/time with nanosecond precision and multi timezone capability.<BR>

 ---

 ### Performance
-There is a test program [_dataframe_performance_](test/dataframe_performance.cc) that should give you some sense of how this library performs.
+There is a test program [_dataframe_performance_](test/dataframe_performance.cc) that should give you a sense of how this library performs.
 As a comparison, there is also a Pandas [_pandas_performance_](test/pandas_performance.py) script that does exactly the same thing.<BR>
 <I>dataframe_performance.cc</I> uses DataFrame <B>async interface</B> and is compiled with gcc compiler with -O3 flag.<BR>
 <I>pandas_performance.py</I> is ran with Pandas 1.2 and Python 3.7.<BR>
 I ran both on my mac-book, doing the following:<BR>
 <img src="docs/MacSize.png" alt="drawing" width="500"/>

 1. Generate ~1.6 billion timestamps (second resolution) and load them into the DataFrame/Pandas as index.<BR>
-2. Generate ~1.6 billion random numbers for 3 columns each with normal, log normal, and exponential distributions and load them into the DataFrame/Pandas.<BR>
+2. Generate ~1.6 billion random numbers for 3 columns with normal, log normal, and exponential distributions and load them into the DataFrame/Pandas.<BR>
 3. Calculate the mean of each of the 3 columns.<BR>

 Result: